dequelabs/axe-core/doc/API.md

 * `nodes` - Array of all elements the Rule tested
 	* `html` - Snippet of HTML of the Element
 	* `impact` - How serious the violation is.
 Can be one of "minor", "moderate", "serious", or "critical" if the test failed or `null` if the check passed
-	* `target` - Array of selectors that has each element correspond to one level of iframe or frame.
+	* `target` - Array of either strings or Arrays of strings.
+If the item in the array is a string, then it is a CSS selector.
+If there are multiple items in the array each item corresponds to one level of iframe or frame.
 If there is one iframe or frame, there should be two entries in `target`.
 If there are three iframe levels, there should be four entries in `target`.
+If the item in the Array is an Array of strings, then it points to an element in a shadow DOM and each item (except the n-1th) in this array is a selector to a DOM element with a shadow DOM.
+The last element in the array points to the final shadow DOM node.
 	* `any` - Array of checks that were made where at least one must have passed.
 Each entry in the array contains:
 		* `id` - Unique identifier for this check.
 Check ids may be the same as Rule ids
 		* `impact` - How serious this particular check is.
 Can be one of "minor", "moderate", "serious", or "critical".
 Each check that is part of a rule can have different impacts.
 The highest impact of all the checks that fail is reported for the rule